-The role of shelters in a homeless response system is to provide for immediate safety and basic needs while facilitating a household's pathway to permanent housing as rapidly as possible 10.
-It is important to note that people are still considered homeless when residing in temporary shelter.
-Shelters are not a final destination but should serve as part of the process of accessing permanent housing and services.
+The role of shelters in a homeless response system is to provide for immediate safety and basic needs while facilitating a household's pathway to permanent housing as rapidly as possible9.
+People are still considered homeless when residing in temporary shelter.
+Shelters are not a final destination but serve as part of the process of accessing housing and services.
+Shelters must be resourced to provide temporary and safe places for people to stay while they are supported to obtain permanent housing.